chainwayxyz/citrea-docs/developer-documentation/deployment-guide/deploy-a-smart-contract-using-remix.md

 This guide will walk you through deploying a smart contract using [Remix](https://remix.ethereum.org/), a web-based IDE for writing and deploying smart contracts.

-Before you begin, make sure that you have cBTCs in your account and Citrea Devnet is added to your wallet.
+Before you begin, make sure that you have cBTCs in your account and Citrea Testnet is added to your wallet.
 If these requirements are not met, follow [the bridge guide](../../users/how-to-use-bridge.md) to get some cBTC and add the network to your wallet.

 ## Step 1: Open Remix